RasaHQ/rasa/docs/nlu/components.rst

           "case_sensitive": True
           # use lookup tables to generate features
           "use_lookup_tables": True
-          # use regex features to generate features
+          # use regexes to generate features
           "use_regexes": True

 .. _CountVectorsFeaturizer: